 President and CEORead more

 Harry Bruell, CEO/President, has led PathPoint since 2017 and has been a leader in the nonprofit sector for nearly 30 years.
-PathPoint annually supports over 2,800 people with disabilities, people with mental health diagnoses, and young adults, in living the life they choose with employment, residential and community integration programs in five counties — Kern, Los Angeles, San Luis Obispo, Santa Barbara, and Ventura.
+PathPoint annually supports over 2,800 people with disabilities, people with mental health diagnoses, in living the life they choose with employment, residential and community integration programs in five counties — Kern, Los Angeles, San Luis Obispo, Santa Barbara, and Ventura.
 He is responsible for an annual budget of $28 million and nearly 500 staff members.
 Harry's dedication to PathPoint’s mission comes from a deep personal understanding of some of the challenges faced by PathPoint's clients and their families.
 The California Department of Developmental Services selected Harry to be a member of the System and Fiscal Reform Workgroup and he previously served on the DS Task Force Rates Workgroup.
 In 2019 the California Disability Services Association elected Harry to serve on its Board of Directors.
 Harry is also an active member of the Los Angeles Coalition of Service Providers.
 Prior to joining PathPoint, Harry served for 26 years in the conservation corps field, including 13 years as President and CEO of Conservation Legacy, a national agency based in Colorado.
 Conservation Legacy increased its annual revenue from less than $1 million to over $20 million during Harry’s tenure and started numerous new programs across more than 45 states.
 Harry co-founded the national Public Lands Service Coalition and the Partnership for the 21st Century Conservation Service Corps (21CSC).
 In 2011, the Secretary of the Interior Ken Salazar appointed Harry as Chair of the 21CSC Federal Advisory Committee.
 He graduated with honors from Rice University with a degree in civil/environmental engineering.

 Executive Director, Developmental Disabilities ServicesRead more